n374/GamePad-Controller-for-Video-Player/README.md

    ```
 3. Open Chrome and go to `chrome://extensions/`.
 4. Enable "Developer mode" in the top right corner.
-5. Click on "Load unpacked" and select the `src` directory of the project.
+5. Click on "Load unpacked" and select the project directory.
+Chrome will load the extension from the `src` directory, which is configured to use the bundled files from the `dist` directory.

 ## Usage
 1. Connect your gamepad to your computer.